-RIS provide foresight of different funding environments, identify priority calls and align and support cross-institutional funding.
-For more information please get in touch.
+RESEARCHconnect is one of the easiest ways to search funding opportunities, while Research and Innovation Services can provide foresight of different funding environments, identify priority calls, and align and support cross-institutional funding.

 Research Connect is an online database tool that allows you to search a comprehensive database of research opportunities from UK and international funders.

 Use RESEARCHconnect to:

 - Search thousands of funding opportunities across the globe

 - Create bespoke searches (based on your discipline/activity/location/academic needs)

 - Set up email alerts for your bespoke searches (weekly, bi-monthly etc.)

 Reasons to use Research Connect

 - It saves time: a few hours spent setting up bespoke searches and email alerts can save you endless amounts of time trawling the web for research opportunities.